 Notice: If an airbag covering is damaged, opened, or broken, the airbag may not work properly.
 Do not open or break the airbag coverings.
 If there are any opened or broken airbag covers, have the airbag covering and/or airbag module replaced.
-For the location of the airbags, see Where Are the Airbags? on page 3-24.
+For the location of the airbag modules, see What Makes an Airbag Inflate? on page 3-33.
 See your dealer for service.

-Replacing Airbag System Parts after a Crash
+Replacing Airbag System Parts After a Crash